Vijayhiga/Depth-Prediction-for-Monocular-Camera/README.md

 2) Run the test.py file (Directory Should be this)
   > python test.py

-You can two window one is the RGB image and the other is the Gray scaled depth map.
+You can see two windows, one is the RGB image and the other is the gray scaled depth map.

-# Various concepts used
-1) CUDA    - CUDA optimization for motion tracking
-2) Transfer Learning - Depth Prediction

 # Results
 Depth map from a monocular image (Web-Cam)